bibak453/py_heart/README.md

 1. For the script data to remain as similar to the original all non standard commands will be made into python functions.
 For example:
 - Managing the BGM
 - Managing the SFX execution
-- Managing the visual particle system (#TODO: There apears to be a sakura leafs particle and rain particles.
+- Managing the visual particle system (#TODO: There appears to be a sakura leafs particle and rain particles.
 Need to check.)
-- Managing the internal callendar for events execution
+- Managing the internal calendar for events execution
 - Custom animations (for example clock)
 - Managing the BG / CG / HVisuals
 - Managing the characters position and expressions
-- Managing calling and jumping scenarios - Commands like Jump SameBlkJump DisplayMessage Return2D and Return2F all are acting as a comand that either uses it's own position location or returns to the previous statement. #TODO: need to be careful how to implement this
+- Managing calling and jumping scenarios - Commands like Jump SameBlkJump DisplayMessage Return2D and Return2F all are acting as a command that either uses it's own position location or returns to the previous statement. #TODO: need to be careful how to implement this

-2. The original script won't be translated as this project wants to focus first on the accesibility feautures of playing the TO HEART game on modern systems without the need to emulate or simulate an old windows system.
+2. The original script won't be translated as this project wants to focus first on the accessibility features of playing the TO HEART game on modern systems without the need to emulate or simulate an old windows system.
-- I want to support every game that uses the same scenario formats so it can be a very nice tool for enjoying the Visual Novel Series from Leaf (That would probably mean Shizuki and Kizuato i think both of them are supported by the same scenario scripting langauge #TODO: check)
+- I want to support every game that uses the same scenario formats so it can be a very nice tool for enjoying the Visual Novel Series from Leaf (That would probably mean Shizuku and Kizuato i think both of them are supported by the same scenario scripting language #TODO: check)
-- The game UI will remain in english for accesibility.
+- The game UI will remain in English for accessibility.
-- #TODO: I want to add voice acting in a form of AI generated voices but that would require the user to launch a seperate script.
+- #TODO: I want to add voice acting in a form of AI generated voices but that would require the user to launch a separate script.
 This will be only a secondary solution.
 The user would need to provide voice samples for specific characters.
-The main problem in that solution is that the game doesnt explicitly define who is speaking as the whole game runs in nvl mode.
-That would add a lot of work on my side to ensure adding a landmark function to process the current say statement and play the apropriate sound file only if the speaker is defined as who actually is speaking.
+The main problem in that solution is that the game doesn't explicitly define who is speaking as the whole game runs in nvl mode.
+That would add a lot of work on my side to ensure adding a landmark function to process the current say statement and play the appropriate sound file only if the speaker is defined as who actually is speaking.
 This could be done by just analyzing what character sprite is present at the moment and adding such statement, but I will experiment with this idea only when I will have at least a machine translated version of the game.
 - In the setting panel I will add a python function to always add a translation switch button based on what folders are present in the 'tl' folder of the game.
 - The game itself can only be played when the user has access to a legal copy of the game.
-By providing to the 'game' folder the apropriate files (LVNS3SCN.PAK and LVNS3DAT.PAK) the game will attempt to decrypt the packages and based on specific intructions of the parser I will build it will create a structured version of the gamme saved in UTF-8 encoding as '.rpy' files.
+By providing to the 'game' folder the appropriate files (LVNS3SCN.PAK and LVNS3DAT.PAK) the game will attempt to decrypt the packages and based on specific instructions of the parser I will build it will create a structured version of the game saved in UTF-8 encoding as '.rpy' files.
 - The game as intended by the 2. point it will contain the jappannese version as default and no human translation will be provided.
-But there will be either AI translation service run in python or a use of a python packages that are able to translate jappannese to english. #TODO: When the simple parsing is already inplemented I will need to test for accuracy between diffrent types of translation.
+But there will be either AI translation service run in python or a use of a python packages that are able to translate japannese to english. #TODO: When the simple parsing is already inplemented I will need to test for accuracy between diffrent types of translation.
 I want to avoid using online services as there can be a request limit that would not work the best for the future user.
 - The scope of the project would be nice to widen in the future by including the PSE version of the game.
 This game already possess voice acting so that could help but the main problem would be merging the old script with the new one as the PSE version has new scenarios included and removed the +18 stuff. #TODO: If I ever have time to acomplish more for this project I will create a specific version of this to include the minigames, new scenarios and also merge the old scenarios.
 I think i could use AI tools for image generation to create additional CG of HVisuals for the characters that are included in the PSE version, but that's really a stretch.